 - The “B” class is for chassis built in 1994 and older

 The date of manufacture is for the individual car, not the model.
 If a prototype of your car was built prior to 1994 but wasn’t released in production until post January 1, 1995, you are Class “A”.
 It is the responsibility of the car owner/driver to consult the CASC-OR Road Race, General Competition and Formula 1600 Regulations to ensure their vehicle meets the class specifications.
+All cars with the Honda Fit power unit are assigned the A Class regardless of year of chassis.

 Awarded points are the same for each of F1600 class A and class B, however the overall Toyo Tires F1600 Champion will be the class A winner.
 In 2017 there are 18 championship races with 2 drops.